René Sáez

-René Sáez (born June 27, 1971 in Havana, Cuba) is a former international swimmer from Cuba, who participated in two consecutive Panamerican Games for his native country, starting in 1987.
+René Sáez (born June 27, 1971) is a former international swimmer from Cuba, who participated in two consecutive Panamerican Games for his native country, starting in 1987.

 His best result was a third place in the Men's 200m freestyle at the 1991 Panamerican Games, Havana, Cuba.
-At the 1993 Central American and Caribbean Games, he won medals in both the 100 and 200 backstroke.
+At the 1993 Central American and Caribbean Games, he won medals in the 100m and 200m backstroke and 4 x 200m freestyle relay.
 He also participated in the Swimming at the 1991 Pan American Games – Men's 200 metre freestyle and Swimming at the 1991 Pan American Games.